Wild Macro | Natural History Fine Art Photography by Timothy Boomer

 What is a Slime Mold?

 Despite what the common name suggests, slime mold is not a type of mold.
 And even though mature fruiting bodies often resemble tiny mushrooms, they're not fungi either (although they were once classified as such).
 But if we look beyond the superficial, it turns out that slime molds start out as single-celled organisms, like amoebas, and are more accurately placed in the Protista kingdom.
-True slime molds are formally known as Myxomycetes, though some enthusiasts (including your truly) lovingly refer to them as "myxos" for short.
+True slime molds are formally known as Myxomycetes, though some enthusiasts (including yours truly) lovingly refer to them as "myxos" for short.

 Slime mold plasmodium enveloping a crust fungus.
 While "mold" is certainly a misnomer, "slime" is actually quite apt - at least for the plasmodial stage.
 During this time, the gooey life form pulses and slides along as it feeds upon microorganisms and generally resembles something out of an old horror B-movie.
 When conditions are suitable, the unicellular plasmodium will transform into one or more multicellular fruiting bodies.
 And that's when myxos are arguably the most fascinating, or at least the most beautiful.
 Anyone who has observed one of these amazing structures up close would surely admit it's far prettier than the name "slime mold" would imply.